carl-mc/cjRank/README.md

-This package helps researchers to compute attribute feature rankings, nested marginal means for conjoint experiments, and within-rank marginal means as described by Dill, Howlett and Muller-Crepon (AJPS, 2023) and briefly outlined below.
+This package helps researchers to compute attribute feature rankings, nested marginal means for conjoint experiments, and within-rank marginal means as described by Dill, Howlett and Müller-Crepon (AJPS, 2023) and briefly outlined below.

 When using the method and/or package, please cite: